Tech-JI/Git-wksp-25Fa/part1.md

 ## Practice

 - Technically, `cd` is the only command that's absolutely necessary for this workshop.
 Everything else can be done on File Explorer.
-Nevertheless, try to learn the commands since you'll need them in the future
+Nevertheless, try to learn the commands as you'll need them in the future

 - Create folder `~/Survive-SJTU` and create a file named `README.md` in it.
 Then write a few pieces of survival guide in it.
 You may want to follow [the Markdown syntax](https://daringfireball.net/projects/markdown/syntax)